 Our commitment to diversity, equity and inclusion (DEI): We are committed to creating a diverse and inclusive environment through our research, teaching and service to our community.

-- DEI task force: Our DEI area task force aims to support and drive change within our department and our University at large (for examples, see links to our statement supporting Nicole Hannah Jones here and here).
+- DEI task force: Our DEI area task force aims to support and drive change within our department and our University at large (for examples, see links to our statement supporting Nikole Hannah-Jones here and here).
 Since the founding of this committee in 2020, the focus of our work has been to enhance recruitment, selection and fairness; increase our area’s diversity and feelings of inclusion; provide a safe space to discuss and voice OB area DEI issues; more formalize recognition/rewards for DEI efforts: and track our efforts and progress in this space.

 - Research: Our faculty and PhD students explore many research questions related to DEI.
 They include team diversity, stereotyping, social inequality, immigration, intersectionality, cross-cultural research, gender equity, social advocacy and allyship, social roles and identity management, and gender and emotions.
+Our Center for Decision Research serves as a premier hub for the study of judgement, decision-making and organizational behavior.

 - Teaching: We believe that DEI issues are central to all the topics that we teach (e.g., leadership, teams, creativity, negotiation, etc.).
 Hence, faculty members continuously update exercises, redesign our materials and search for new readings to better reflect the diverse workforce and the challenges organizations and individuals face in relation to DEI.
 Recent updates include course design (e.g., taking into account neurodiversity), topic choice (e.g., core and elective classes tie discussions of multiple subjects to DEI questions), and case and class example selection (e.g., ensuring diverse protagonists and experiences are represented and discussed).